What you need to know

 b) State one advantage and one disadvantage of Chidi choosing to use this type of data.

-a) The data is regarding people’s favourite type of food – this is not numerical, so must be categorical.
+a) The data is regarding people’s favourite type of food.
+Since this is not numerical, it must therefore be categorical.
 Secondly, he is using data that was collected by someone else – this is secondary.

-b) One advantage of Chidi using this data is that he saves a lot of time that he would’ve had to use collecting it himself.
+b) One advantage of Chidi using this data is that he saves a lot of time that he would have had to use collecting it himself.

-1) Eleanor is measuring the length of everyone in her class’s hair.
-State
+2) Eleanor is measuring the length of everyone in her class’s hair.

-a) Whether this data is primary or secondary, and
+a) whether this data is primary or secondary.

-a) Eleanor is measuring it herself, so the data is primary.
+a) Since Eleanor is measuring the data herself, the data is primary.

-b) She is measuring the length, and technically length can take any value, so the data is continuous.
+b) She is measuring hair length, which can have any value, including values that are not whole numbers, so the data is continuous.

-“people’s shoe sizes are based on the length of their feet, and since the length is continuous, shoe size must also be continuous”
+“People’s shoe sizes are based on the length of their feet, and since length is continuous, shoe size must also be continuous.”

 Explain why Tahani is wrong.

-3) Michael wants to collect information about how many children the people in his town have.
-He chooses to question people directly about the number of children they have.
+4) Michael wants to collect information from families in his town about the number of children they have.
+He chooses to question people directly to obtain this data.

 a) State whether his data will be primary or secondary.